sachinELEVEN/Inter-Device-Pointing-System/README.md

 #APPLICATION

-Inter Device Pointing System is able to find which device(wifi) your iphone is pointing to.
+Inter Device Pointing System is able to find which device your iphone is pointing to.
-This is implemented through an iOS App
+This is implemented through an iOS App.
 Note - Currenlty no actual wifi devices are handled The idea of this project is that you can simply point your iphone/ipad to any device and that device + your device will know where you are pointing.
 To achieve the desired result it requires - Your Device orientation(available through compass) + position of your device